aaron-p-lehmann/environment_configuratoin/README.md

 # environment_configuration
 My preferred shell configuration

 I've put this here so I can copy it down when I change computers.
 I'll try and keep it up to date as I change things that I like.
-If you're not me, feel free to fork, but it's really unlikely I'll pay much attention to any PRs.
-It's not for you, after all.
+Feel free to make a PR if you think you've got a good idea.

 You'll need to remember to remap Capslock to Control.